The second decade of life is a time of transformation.

 And through it all, adolescents are too often ignored by policymakers – or worse, viewed as problems or threats.

-- There are 1.2 million adolescents worldwide – the largest cohort ever, and the most educated and urbanized.
+- There are 1.2 billion adolescents worldwide – the largest cohort ever, and the most educated and urbanized.

 - 90 per cent of adolescents live in low- and middle-income countries, and 125 million live in areas affected by armed conflict.